Tihulu/tihulu-star-trail/README.md

 ## Features

 - Recursively scans an SD card or photo folder.
-- Opens a local cyberpunk dark web interface with `tihulu ui`.
+- Opens a local dark interface with `tihulu ui`.
 - Groups images by likely camera angle.
 - Writes a JSON manifest with group scores and source paths.
 - Creates star trails with a lighten blend, which is the classic pixel-wise maximum stack.